shaack/cookie-consent-js/README.md

 - [Demo pages in plain HTML or with Bootstrap 4](https://shaack.com/projekte/cookie-consent-js/index.html)
 - [npm package](https://www.npmjs.com/package/cookie-consent-js)

->  **Note** We made a new version with more detailed cookie settings, which works with Bootstrap 4.
+>  **Note** We made another version with more detailed cookie settings, which needs Bootstrap 4.
 You find it
 >  at https://github.com/shaack/bootstrap-cookie-consent-settings

 ## Usage